Cricket in Chile: History

 Cricket is first recorded as having been played in Chile at Valparaíso in 1829 between the crew of two Royal Navy vessels.
 The countries oldest cricket club, Valparaíso Cricket Club was formed in 1860 and hosted regular matches throughout the 19th and early 20th century between the clubs of Concepción and the Prince of Wales Country Club.
 These teams mostly contained British expatriates.
 In 1893, Chile played its first international match against Argentina, a fixture in which it took the Argentine team 3 days to cross the Andes to reach Santiago to fulfill the fixture.
 The exodus of British expatriates in the post war years led to a rapid decline in the sport in Chile.

 From the 1960s onward, the game was just about kept alive by the few expatriates that remained.

 In 2001, Chile were admitted to the International Cricket Council as an Affiliate member.
 They made their debut in an ICC event in the 2006 Americas Championship Division Three.
-Chile have played in this division ever since and will played in it once again in 2011.
+Chile have played in this division ever since.

 The game in Chile has an ambitious development programme to take the game to the local population, which has focused on a large part to introducing the sport to schools, with an estimated 3,000 children having been introduced to cricket.